 The Arch of Titus, which commemorates the Roman victory over the Jews, among other things, still stands in Rome.

 Titus, the Roman commander who was in charge of the Roman victory over the Jews, is supposed to have refused to wear a wreath after the victory, saying that he was only acting as a tool of God’s wrath over the Jews.
-Perhaps this was God’s punishment on them for their rejecting God’s prophet.
+Perhaps this was God’s punishment on them for their rejecting God’s prophet Jesus.

 In Jewish history there is an important historical lesson; that just because a nation associates itself with God and claims to be His people does not mean they will always have God’s support.

 Muslim nations have had a history similar to that of the Jews.
 Many powerful Muslim states have risen and fallen throughout history, and this process is not going to end.
 If we establish a caliphate like some Muslims dream about, and even if it rules the world for 1000 years, if most of the population abandons Islamic values and Islam becomes largely culture and tradition and not faith, then that caliphate too will fail.
 God will enable another Mongol invasion, or another invasion by the British and the French, to come and divide their caliphate and do with it as they please.

 Christianity’s Place in Islamic History

 Just as Islam faded in the Middle East and became little more than cultural tradition and ceremony, Christianity rose in the West.
 The Christians who conquered the Americas thought they were doing it for God’s sake.
 They read the Bible daily, they established Biblical law in their colonies, and they braved many dangers in order to establish families, villages and cities in empty and hostile lands.

 God’s promise in the Quran came true for them for their deeds:

 65. Had the People of the Scripture believed and been righteous, We would have remitted their sins, and admitted them into the Gardens of Bliss.